WU Brew: Global Partnership

 Students apply environmental science to organic farming in Costa Rica and learn what sustainable agriculture is all about.

-Purchase a bag of WU Brew, organically-grown coffee from Golden Valley Farms Coffee Roasters, and you'll be supporting research and service-learning opportunities for Widener students who are engaged in sustainable agriculture practices in Las Lajas, Costa Rica.
+Purchase a bag of WU Brew, organically-grown coffee and you'll be supporting research and service-learning opportunities for Widener students who are engaged in sustainable agriculture practices in Las Lajas, Costa Rica.
 "Much of Costa Rica looks like Iowa for the mass production of crops," says Dr. Stephen Madigosky, professor of environmental science at Widener.
 "We need to convert these areas back into forests."

-While Madigosky leads Widener students through experiential learning exercises in Costa Rica, John Sacharok '80 and Frank Baldassarre '95, two Widener alumni, are leading the way in the production of organic, sustainable coffee from Golden Valley Farms, their coffee-roasting facility in West Chester, Pennsylvania.
-Sacharok and Baldassarre, already importing the coffee beans from Las Lajas, offered to produce WU Brew for Widener and donate a portion from every bag sold.
+Madigosky leads Widener students through experiential learning exercises in Costa Rica.
 Proceeds from WU Brew help to pay farmers a living wage and encourages them to produce coffee in an environmentally-friendly manner.

 A rather unique combination of brains, brawn, and beans, WU Brew is an innovative effort in leadership that brings two metropolitan communities together, in a spirit of mutual cooperation, to engage in the sustainable agricultural movement on a global scale.
-Buy a Bag of WU Brew!
+Visit the Main Campus bookstore to buy a bag of WUBrew!

 WU Brew: Earth Friendly Coffee from Cultivation to Cup